OData/v3ProtocolDocument/OData Atom Format.markdown

 ### 6.1.12.
 Nulls represented using the metadata:null Attribute ###

-Null valued properties are represented as empty elements with the metadata:null=true attribute.
+Null valued properties are represented as empty elements with the `metadata:null="true"` attribute.

-The metadata:null attribute distinguishes null values from other empty content (such as an empty string).
+The `metadata:null` attribute distinguishes null values from other empty content (such as an empty string).

 For example, the following represents an empty apartment number:

 	<data:Apartment metadata:null="true"/>

-The absence of the metadata:null attribute is equivalent to specifying metadata:null="false".
+The absence of the metadata:null attribute is equivalent to specifying `metadata:null="false"`.

 ### 6.1.13.
 Data Type represented using the metadata:type Attribute ###